Mark Andrews Player Prop Bets for NFL Week 18 | Baltimore vs. Pittsburgh 1/9/2022

 Season Stats

-- Andrews has been targeted 138 times and has 99 catches, leading the Ravens with 1,276 yards (79.8 ypg) while scoring nine touchdowns this season.

-- So far this season, 23.8% of the 579 passes thrown by his team have gone Andrews' way.

-- Andrews (19 red zone targets) has been the recipient of 26.8% of his team's 71 red zone pass attempts.
+- With 19 targets in the red zone this season, Andrews has been on the receiving end of 26.8% of his team's 71 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Andrews' matchup with the Steelers.